 Spiritual blindness incurable?
-This section closes with a statement from the Pharisees that makes me think so.
+This section closes with a statement from the Pharisees that makes the reversibility of the condition improbable.

 Then after healing the two blind men, he cast out a demon so that a mute man can now speak.

 The Pharisees attributed this to an association with the prince of demons.
 Elsewhere Jesus points out the stupidity and absurdity of this in Matthew 12:25-28.
 Their level of absurdity indicates the severity of their pride and spiritual blindness, Proverbs 26:12.